bookshop in 30 Seconds

 Word Origin

-Original meaning: A place for books
+Original meaning: A shop where books are sold.

 Cultural Context